Fountain Valley, California · Workers' Compensation

 About your attorney

 Eman Yazdchi is a Certified Specialist in Workers' Compensation Law.
 The credential comes from the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys hold it.
+Only a small fraction of California attorneys hold it.
 He has represented hundreds of injured California workers and appears regularly at the Long Beach WCAB.
 More about Eman Yazdchi.
 Verify his State Bar profile.

 Nearby cities we serve